-As of December 31, 2018, there were 859 employees contributing to the SRSP, or 90% of all eligible Denver Water employees.
-In comparison, as of December 31, 2017, there were 904 employees contributing to the SRSP, or 91% of all eligible Denver Water employees.
-There were 958 employees eligible to participate in the SRSP as of December 31, 2018 and 993 as of December 31, 2017.
+As of December 31, 2019, there were 1,013 employees eligible to participate in the SRSP, of which 875 employees were contributing to the SRSP, or 86% of all eligible Denver Water employees.

 Overview of the Financial Statements

 The following discussion and analysis is intended to serve as an introduction to the SRSP financial statements, which follow.
 The statements include: